 - Expression: Please specify the valid expression on which you want to perform the search.
 It updates a portion of a string present here.

-- Replace_String: Please specify the valid new one or characters that you want to insert into String_Expression.
+- Replace_String: Please specify the valid new one or characters you want to insert into String_Expression.

-For this MySQL String REPLACE demonstration, We are going to use the below shown data.
+For this String REPLACE demonstration, we will use the below-shown data.

 MySQL Replace String Example